nishantjr/fuzzing-with-k/doc/project-proposal.md

 languages in the same tool reducing devlopment costs.
 Thus, most test case generation tools are either language-agnostic or semantics-aware, but not both.

-Test case generation tools we have seen so far, have either been: semantics-aware, language specific, but can find "deep" bugs (e.g. jsfunfuzz, KLEE, Korat) or, language agnostic, but semantics-unaware and only able to find "shallow" bugs (e.g. AFL, LangFuzz).
+Most test case generation tools are either been: semantics-aware, language specific, but can find semantically interesting bugs (e.g. jsfunfuzz, KLEE, Korat) or, language agnostic, but semantics-unaware and only able to find "shallow" bugs (e.g. AFL, LangFuzz).

-This is because of the way programming languages are traditionally developed -- A rough natural language design or specification is written This is used to guide the writing of a compiler or interpreter.
+This is because of the way programming languages are traditionally developed.
+A rough natural-language design or specification is written first.
+This is used to guide the writing of a compiler or interpreter.
 When other language tools are needed, the same process is repeated, treating the natural language document as the source of truth.
-This kind of development goes against the traditionally software engineering goals we strive for such as DRY (don't repeat yourself).
+This kind of development goes against the traditionally software engineering principals such as DRY (don't repeat yourself).

 The semantics-first approach to language development gives us insight into how this problem can be solved.
 As prescribed by this approach, we will build a test case generator that is parametric over the formal semantics of the language.
 We intend to use the \K{} Framework as the basis of our work.
 This framework allows defining programming languages semantics and deriving various